StefanMileusnic/Check-splitter/README.md

 # Check spitter

-App made for avoiding unnecessary headeaches at the end of the evening, made with React.
+App made for avoiding unnecessary headeaches at the end of a pleasant evening, made with React.